 The next step is the transformation of data we collected during the Extract phase.
 This step isn’t always a requirement, and some data can be used immediately without transformation; however we may want to further process data to make it more useful later on.
 The details of the transformation step are dependent on the data, but again continuing with the social media post example above, we may:

-Once all comments have a score, save an average of these comments on the post in the posts table
+- Once all comments have a score, save an average of these comments on the post in the

 Of course, this is a simplification of the process, but it illustrates the purpose of the transformation stage where we may be augmenting or adding detail to the raw data from the first step, making it more useful for the next step.